Education for improving Our Health-and-Vitality

 some actions (re: foods & supplements) with unresolved questions about conflicting claims.
 This is partly due to confusion among scientists – with difficulties in doing research and interpreting the results – but also in how knowledge is provided, because it's tough to know “who is providing the best information” and “who has personal interests” that sometimes are monetary gains, but “ego gains” are more common.
 Consider the different perspectives, regarding mainstream views & practices, of challengers and defenders.* Powerful “ego motivations” can occur when a person challenges conventional wisdom and they are treated as heroes by many people. {this is similar to the appeal of convention-challenging conspiracy theories} But on the other side, mainstream defenders (who are scientists, nutritionists, physicians,...) tend to be overly cautious; unless a claim is “proved” (beyond a reasonable doubt) they tend to conclude that it should be rejected.
 I think this is mostly due to genuine concern for others — as when physicians think “first do no harm” (an ethical principle of informal Hippocratic Oath) — but also partly because they want to maintain respect among their professional colleagues, who typically dislike (and discourage) challenges to conventional knowledge.

-* For example, between the 1980s (when medical science was learning more about the dangers of trans fats, and I learned about this) and mid-1990s (when research was published in mainstream journals) the "mainstream view" of many – but not all – was neutral (or even favorable) toward trans fats.
-During this time I don't know (but I'm curious, would like to know) what physicians typically were recommending. { For a long time, beginning in the 1950s, some scientists were describing their concerns about trans fats, but they didn't yet have powerful evidence. }
+* For example, between the 1980s (when medical science was learning more about the dangers of trans fats, and I learned about this) and mid-1990s (when research was published in mainstream journals) the “mainstream view” of many – but not all – was neutral (or even favorable) toward trans fats.
+During this time I don't know (but I'm curious, would like to know) what individual physicians typically were recommending. { For a long time, beginning in the 1950s, some scientists had been describing their concerns about trans fats, but they didn't yet have strong evidence. }

 I'm confused, with uncertainties about...